Skip to main content

 The COGME report went on to suggest that states should provide incentives for medical schools to develop special admissions tracks for rural students, as well as those from other backgrounds that might qualify them as disadvantaged.
 A 2016 article, Need Rural Doctors?
 Import a Medical School, notes that this advice may have been followed: As of that writing, 84 percent of U.S. medical schools either already had or were planning to implement policies to recruit students who intend to practice in underserved areas.

-The Rural and Remote Health article Medical Student Characteristics Predictive of Intent for Rural Practice notes that factors associated with intention to practice medicine in a rural area including being raised in a rural community and having a significant other who has lived in a rural area.
+The Rural and Remote Health article Medical Student Characteristics Predictive of Intent for Rural Practice notes that factors associated with intention to practice medicine in a rural area include being raised in a rural community and having a significant other who has lived in a rural area.

 Intended specialty area is another indicator that can be used to predict future rural practice.
 Patching the Rural Workforce Pipeline – Why Don't We Do More? indicates that applicants interested in family medicine are more likely to enter rural practice, particularly when they have a rural background or interest.